farirpgs/fari-app/docs/blog.md

 Fari Index Cards are pretty versatile but can feel restrictive if you want to create a relatively complex NPC that is still not complex enough so that it would need its own character sheet.

-So to try to help with that, I've added a new functionality to the index cards that let you add skill modifiers that can trigger dice rolls.
+So to try to help with that, I've added a new functionality to the index cards that let you add skill modifiers that can trigger dice rolls on the GM.

 To use this feature, simply use following syntax `[Skill: Number]` inside an index card description and this will tell Fari that your Index Card has a skill that can be rolled.
-Pretty cool no ?
+Pretty cool, no ?

 ![Index Card Roll Modifier](https://gyazo.com/04ddec1356bf3b25022341f40d6f3a25.gif)